Schöllkrippen: Coat of arms

-The community’s arms might be described thus: Per fess gules a wheel spoked of six argent, Or in base a mount of three vert issuant therefrom three morningstars sable, the dexter in bend, the middle in pale and the sinister in bend sinister.
+The municipality’s arms might be described thus: Per fess gules a wheel spoked of six argent, Or in base a mount of three vert issuant therefrom three morningstars sable, the dexter in bend, the middle in pale and the sinister in bend sinister.

 The arms were designed sometime about 1950.

 After the Counts of Rieneck died out in 1559, Schöllkrippen passed to the Archbishopric of Mainz, with which it stayed from 1670 to 1803.
 As early as 1670, the Bishops of Mainz held great parts of the area around Schöllkrippen.
 For this hegemony stands the six-spoked silver wheel – the Wheel of Mainz – on the red field.
 The tinctures gules and argent (red and silver) were Mainz’s colours.
 The three morningstars below the partition are taken from a seal of the Amt of Schöllkrippen, whose circumscription read “SIG.
 AMPT SCHÖLLKRIPPEN”.
 Although this does indeed mention the name Schöllkrippen, it was surely no municipal seal, but rather more likely a local official’s personal coat of arms.
 Strengthening this assumption are the letters M and W on each side of the arms, although any official in Schöllkrippen at that time with these initials is thus far unknown.
-Because the morningstars were such an unusual charge, they were chosen for the community’s new coat of arms, which has been borne since 1954.
+Because the morningstars were such an unusual charge, they were chosen for the municipality’s new coat of arms, which has been borne since 1954.